5 Biggest Myths About Mortgage Refinance

 Are all lender rates the same?

-No, rates vary, so it's important to compare.
-Even a small difference can save you money in the long run.
-Also, check annual percentage rates (APRs) to see the true cost of the loan.
+No, rates vary, so it's essential to compare.
+Even a slight difference can save you money in the long run.
+Also, annual percentage rates (APRs) should be checked to see the loan's actual cost.

 Can you reapply if your refinance is rejected?